jstemerdink/EPi.Libraries.Logging.Serilog/EPi.Libraries.Logging.Serilog/readme.txt

 ﻿NOTE: You will need a Logger configuration.
-You can either use EPi.Libraries.Logging.Serilog.AppSettings, so you can configure Serilog in the AppSettings or you can create your own implementation.
+You can either use my "EPi.Libraries.Logging.Serilog.AppSettings" package, so you can configure Serilog in the AppSettings or you can create your own implementation.

     [ServiceConfiguration(ServiceType = typeof(ILoggerConfigurator), Lifecycle = ServiceInstanceScope.Singleton)]